E-scooters, hoverboards, motorised unicycles and similar devices like Segways, broadly have the same rules and guidelines for their use.

 - carry a mobile phone for emergencies

-- wear a helmet and appropriate clothing
+- wear a helmet and protective clothing

 - ride on suitable surfaces – avoid uneven surfaces, gravel and grass